pygfx/pygfx/pygfx/utils/text/README.md

 From an API point of view, this step exchanges ...

 TODO: not sure yet if these should be two steps or one

+### Sizing

+The glyphs are stored in the atlas with a fixed square `glyph_size` per glyph.
+The SDF glyphs are rendered to fit in this square at a certain (pixel) font size, which is slightly smaller.
+The factor between the two is used to correct the final size (by the geometry TODO still true?)

+The TextGeometry has a `font_size` property.
+For text rendered in screen space, this is the font size in logical pixels.
+For text rendered in world space, the size is expressed in world units.
+Note that the font_size is an indicative size - most glyphs are smaller, and some may be larger.

+A FontProps object also has a size property.
+This can be relative or absolute.
+The geometry resolves its own `font_size` and the TextItem's `size` prop into the final positions.

+In the shader, the positioning is already correct.
+However, it does not some sizing info to relate certain material properties, and handle antialiasing.

 ### Positioning